Hulk: Series history

 Writer Greg Pak took over the series in 2006, leading the Hulk through several crossover storylines including "Planet Hulk" and "World War Hulk", which left the Hulk temporarily incapacitated and replaced as the series' title character by the demigod Hercules in the retitled The Incredible Hercules (Feb.
 2008).
 The Hulk returned periodically in Hulk, which then starred the new Red Hulk.
 In September 2009, The Incredible Hulk was relaunched as The Incredible Hulk (vol. 2) #600.
 The series was retitled The Incredible Hulks with issue #612 (Nov.
 2010) to encompass the Hulk's expanded family, and ran until issue #635 (Oct.
 2011) when it was replaced with The Incredible Hulk (vol. 3) (15 issues, Dec.
 2011 – Dec.
 2012) written by Jason Aaron with art by Marc Silvestri.
-As part of Marvel's 2012 Marvel NOW! relaunch, a series called The Indestructible Hulk (Nov.
+As part of Marvel's 2012 Marvel NOW! relaunch, a series called Indestructible Hulk (Nov.
 2012) debuted under the creative team of Mark Waid and Leinil Yu.
 This series was replaced in 2014 with The Hulk by Waid and artist Mark Bagley.

-A new series titled Immortal Hulk, written by Al Ewing and drawn by Joe Bennett, was launched in 2018 and ran for 50 issues.
+A new series titled The Immortal Hulk, written by Al Ewing and drawn by Joe Bennett, was launched in 2018 and ran for 50 issues.
 The series had a spin-off one-shot Immortal She-Hulk and a spin-off series about Gamma Flight in June 2021.

 In November 2021, Donny Cates became the new writer of Hulk, with Ryan Ottley joining as artist.
 In May 2022, the series did a crossover with the Thor series, also written by Cates, entitled Hulk vs Thor: Banner of War.
+The series ran for 14 issues, with Ottley taking over as writer for the last 4 issues afters Cates left the book.

+In March 2023, it was announced that a new volume of The Incredible Hulk would launch in June 2023, written by Phillip Kennedy Johnson and drawn by Nic Klein.